quarkusio/quarkus-quickstarts/tests-with-coverage/README.md

 ```

 Above, the constructor is implicit and we use injection to have an instance of ```GreetingService```.
 Note that, with this code relying on an implicit constructor, the coverage would have been reported properly by Jacoco.
-Instead, we introduced a Constructor based injection:
+Instead, we introduced a constructor based injection:

 ```Java
 ...